 In April 2007, Luke Smith joined Bungie Studios, initially as the writer responsible for the "Bungie Weekly Update" and other Bungie.net articles.
 For Halo: Reach, Luke Smith shifted over to a design position, working on elements of the game directly, most notably the cR customization system.
-He is currently working as the lead raid designer on Destiny first raid Vault of glass, then worked as the design lead for the taken king expansion.
+Previously he worked as the lead raid designer on Destiny first raid Vault of glass, then worked as the design lead for the taken king expansion.

 Luke Smith created and hosts the often inconsistently timed Bungie Podcast.